 For years, robots have played an increasing role in automobile manufacturing.
 As the trend accelerates in Manufacturing 4.0, more people worry that a significant number of workers will be replaced by machines that can assemble components with more speed and precision than any person can perform.
 Implementation of new technology without aggressive training programs, they argue, will result in an employment contraction.

-Ravin Jesuthasan, a managing director with insurer Willis Towers Watson, who has written extensively on how automation impacts the workforce, believes any talk about robots replacing jobs is “patently wrong.”
-Automation, he says, “affects tasks, not jobs.”
-While he expects some routine chores to be taken over by automation, he sees others that will be accomplished by people augmented by robots, and still others that will be “completely new.”
+While he expects some routine chores to be taken over by automation, he sees others that will be accomplished by people augmented by robots, and still others that will be completely new.
 In essence, he and other experts envision manufacturing lines where robots redefine what people learn and do, rather than simply replace them.
-The automated workplace "will be agile with significant use of sensors and natural language processing to enable seamless interaction between humans, AI and robots," he says.
-"Collaborating with a robot will be similar to how we collaborate with another human—we speak, listen and see.
-No clunky interfaces."
-As a result, "work will be cognitive and less manual.
-Think of workers operating digital consoles like a video game."
+The automated workplace “will be agile with significant use of sensors and natural language processing to enable seamless interaction between humans, AI, and robots,” he says.
+“Collaborating with a robot will be similar to how we collaborate with another human — we speak, listen, and see.
+No clunky interfaces.”
+As a result, “work will be cognitive and less manual.
+Think of workers operating digital consoles like a video game.”

 Evolving workers with the process